FantasticFreddy/WatsonWorkshop/WatStudLabs/Lab6-Optimization/README.md

 In this lab we are learning how to do basic optimization with CPLEX and Jupyter Notebook.
 To complete lab you need to sign up for trial period in **Decion Optimization on Cloud service**.

-1. You can sign up to **Decion Optimization on Cloud service** go to https://developer.ibm.com/docloud/ and press register button which is located to top-right corner
+1. You can sign up to **Decion Optimization on Cloud service** go to https://developer.ibm.com/docloud/ and press register button which is located to top-right corner.
+Use your IBMid. the trial period lasts two months.

 ![](LAB6-images/optimization-2.png)